RTMecha/BetterLegacy/snapshots.md

 ## Features
 ### Core
+- Added "Pause Level" and "Pass Variables" values to the loadInterface modifier.
+- Added exitInterface modifier.
+Used for cases where you want to exit the currently open interface under specific circumstances.
+(Does not work on the pause menu / end level menu.
+It's just for the loadInterface modifier)
+- Added setRenderType setRenderTypeOther modifiers.
+These can Set the render type of the object.
+Don't know why these weren't in there earlier.

+### Interfaces
 - Interface now has a dynamic variable system that allows for specific variables to affect anything in the interface.
+- Implemented interface list.
+This allows for easier interface branching and interface loading.

 ### Editor
 - You can now replace the current loaded levels' song by dragging a song file onto the PA window.